 8 tablespoons unsalted butter, cut into pieces

-- Position the racks to divide the oven into thirds and preheat the oven to 375° F. Line two baking sheets with parchment paper.
+- preheat the oven to 375° F. Line two baking sheets with parchment paper.

 - Bring the milk, water, butter, and salt and pepper to a rapid boil over high heat in a heavy-bottomed 2-quart saucepan.
 Add the flour all at once, lower the heat to low and quickly start stirring energetically with a wooden spoon.
 The dough will come together and a light crust will form on the bottom of the pan.
-Keep stirring, with all your vim and vigor, for another 2 to 3 minutes to dry the dough.
-The dough should now be very smooth.
+With all your vim and vigour keep stirring for another 2 to 3 minutes.
+Your objective is to make a drier dough.
+It should come out very smooth.

 - Turn the dough into the bowl of a mixer fitted with the paddle attachment.
 Add the eggs one by one and beat, beat, beat until the dough is thick and shiny.
-Don't be concerned if the dough falls apart - by the time the third egg goes in, the dough will come together again.
-Beat in the grated cheese.
-Once the dough is completed, it should be used immediately.
+Don't be concerned if the dough falls apart - by the time most of the eggs are added, the dough will start to come together.
+Beat in the grated cheeses and the thyme.
+Once the dough is ready, it should be used immediately.

-- Using about 1 tablespoon of dough for each gougère, drop the dough from a spoon onto the lined baking sheets, leaving about 2 inches of puff space between each mound of dough.
+- Use about 1 tablespoon of dough for each gougère: drop the dough from a spoon onto the lined baking sheets, leaving about 2 inches of space between each piece of dough.

-- Slide the baking sheets into the oven, bake for 15 minutes, then rotate the sheets from top to bottom and front to back.
+- Slide the baking sheets into the oven, bake for 15 minutes, then rotate the sheets.
 Continue baking until the puffs are golden and firm, another 10 to 15 minutes.
 Serve the gougère piping hot as soon as they come from the oven.